xbjavier/UnityCheatConsole/README.md

 This is a personal project that aims to have an easy way to input "cheats" into your unity game for easy test of different methods and components.

+If you find this useful and consider I deserve a coffee, you can buy me one here: https://ko-fi.com/xrguajardo :)

+If you have any comments, issues or suggestion please write me to hello@rguajardo.com

 ## How to install
 Just download the unitypackage and open it from unity or double click to get Unity open it for you. https://github.com/xbjavier/UnityCheatConsole/releases